-- Victims of domestic abuse who have been accommodated in supported or 'move-on' accommodation9 could have their application placed in Band B if it is assessed that they are ready to move on to independent living, and that private rented accommodation is not appropriate or available. - Where it is assessed that private renting is an appropriate and available option, victims of domestic abuse will have their application placed in Band D. - 3.11.4 All Devon Home Choice partners will have regard to and comply with the requirements of the Domestic Abuse Act 2021 when granting tenancies to victims of domestic abuse. - 3.11.5 The local connection provision will not apply to persons from outside of Devon fleeing domestic abuse and who are at the time of application living in Devon, in a refuge or other similarly provided emergency accommodation, or people fleeing domestic abuse from another part of the country who would be at risk in the area(s) where they have a local connection.
+- Victims of domestic abuse who have been accommodated in supported or 'move-on' accommodation9 could have their application placed in Band B if it is assessed that they are ready to move on to independent living, and that private rented accommodation is not appropriate or available. - Where it is assessed that private renting is an appropriate and available option, victims of domestic abuse will have their application placed in Band D. - 3.11.4 All Devon Home Choice partners will have regard to and comply with the requirements of the Domestic Abuse Act 2021 when granting tenancies to victims of domestic abuse. - 3.11.5 The local connection provision will not apply to persons from outside of Devon fleeing domestic abuse and who are at the time of application living in Devon, in a refuge or other similarly provided emergency accommodation, or the Devon Local Authority is satisfied that the person is fleeing domestic abuse from another part of the country.